 Expenses.
 Certain expenses of maintaining the Plan are paid by the Plan, unless otherwise paid by the Company.
 Expenses that are paid by the Company are excluded from these financial statements.
 Investment related expenses are included in net appreciation of fair value of investments.
-Accumulated amounts in the participant revenue credit account at December 31, 2019 and 2018 were \$394,442 and \$206,194, respectively.
+Accumulated amounts in the participant revenue credit account at December 31, 2020 and 2019 were \$651,938 and \$394,442, respectively.
 Amounts in the revenue credit account may be used to pay plan expenses or allocated to participant accounts.
-During 2019, \$183,376 was credited to the account and fully allocated to Plan participants to reduce their administrative fees.
-No amounts were allocated during 2018.
+During 2020, \$293,702 was credited to the account and then fully allocated to Plan participants to reduce their administrative fees.

 Recently Issued Accounting Pronouncements.
 In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2018-13, "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The new standard modifies the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement, including adjustments to Level 3 fair value measurement disclosures as well as the removal of disclosures around Level 1 and Level 2 transfers.
-This update is effective for the fiscal year beginning January 1, 2020 with early adoption permitted.
-The amendments to the guidance will be applied on a prospective or retrospective basis, in accordance with the requirements of the new standard.
-Plan management plans to adopt this standard on January 1, 2020 and does not expect a material impact upon adoption.
+This update was adopted on January 1, 2020 did not have a material impact to our disclosures upon adoption.